ENGAGEMENT

 The Wisconsin Agri-Business Association remains strongly engaged in the development of the best practices, approaches, and resources available to agribusinesses both in the state and across the country.
 Through key partnerships and program offerings, WABA is uniquely positioned to help Wisconsin's agribusinesses succeed.

 OSHA compliance ranks as one of the most important issues in the feed, seed, grain and farm supply industries.
-WABA employs a full-time, professional safety director to service the OSHA safety and health requirements of its members.
+WABA partners with the North Dakota Grain Dealers Association to service the OSHA safety and health requirements of its members.
 Some of the services provided to members include:

 • On-site Safety Training